 The Bearer authentication method can be used in combination with other schemes.

-Bearer Authentication requires the SI (Sitecore Identity) server that provides tokens in JWT (JSON Web Token) format by default, an API application, and an MVC client application.
+Bearer Authentication requires the SI (Sitecore Identity) server that provides tokens in JWT (JSON Web Token) format by default, an API application.

 Currently, token-based authentication is widespread on the Internet and is best suited for it.